AqoviaElements/properties-from-ancestor-behavior/README.md

 }
 ```

-the above declaration will make the properties available in `<example-descendant-component>`s template:
+the above declaration will make the properties available in `<my-component>`s template:
 ```HTML
 <template>
     myProp1 value is {{myProp1}}